IsmailHatim/Spectrum/README.md

    - The pipeline uses the DAGM dataset, which is divided into training and testing splits for each class.

 2. **Model Training**:
-   - Train models like DenseNet, ResNet, and Visual Transformers on the dataset.
+   - Train models like DenseNet121, on the dataset.
    - Save trained models for later use.

 3. **Explainability Methods**: